g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 Now, even if the database is compromised, the attacker would only see the encrypted version of the password, making it extremely difficult to decipher without the encryption key.

-Here's a basic example of how you might use AES encryption in a Flutter application:
+Here's a basic example of how you can use AES encryption in a Flutter application:

 ```dart
 import 'dart:convert';